How to choose an equalizer

-When you make these adjustments, use a light touch on those slider switches — a boost of 10 dB works your amplifier ten times harder, and this can introduce distortion.
-Here's a tip: Try attenuating frequencies first.
+When you make these adjustments, use a light touch on those knobs and slider switches — a boost of 10 dB works your amplifier ten times harder, and this can introduce distortion.
+Here's a tip: Try turning down certain frequencies first.
 For example, before you boost your bass, lower the midrange and high frequencies a little bit.

 Of course, an EQ is also a great way to protect your equipment.
 For example, if your system's bass is provided by a pair of 6-1/2" woofers, use an EQ to cut back all frequencies below 50 Hz.
 Your amp will work more efficiently and you'll get higher, cleaner volume while protecting your speaker drivers from tones they can't handle.

 The best way to find out what an equalizer can do for your system is to try one out for yourself.
 A little hands-on experience and some trial and error tweaking will help you learn more about shaping up the sound in your car and really bring out the best from your system.